myronschippers/todo-list-react-tutorial/README.md

 ### Phase 1.2: Header Markup and Styling

-In **Phase 1.2** were gonna update our application page content by creating header content that will include a logo, text (that tells us what the application is), and navigation.
+In **Phase 1.2** we're gonna update our application page content by creating header content that will include a logo, text (that tells us what the application is), and navigation.
 This concept of all of this content at the top of the page within a solid color block is referred to as an App Bar.
 We'll need to make edits to the files listed below.

 **Editing (files):**